SAP-samples/teched2025-AI164/exercises/ex2/README.md

    - This integration is used for: Select "Production" (this should be pre-selected)
      <br>![](/exercises/ex2/images/07_05_joule_booster.png)

-2. Click "Next" to proceed.
+2. Click "Next" to continue.

 ## <a name="step5"></a>Step 5: Select Capabilities